Atínale al precio: La Ruleta (Showcase Showdown)

-Showcase Showdown

-La Ruleta (Showcase Showdown) followed faithfully to the United States version in the first and second Showcase Showdowns, with the wheel's patterns faithful to the counterpart to the north (100, 15, 80, 35, 60, 20, 40, 75, 55, 95, 50, 85, 30, 65, 10, 45, 70, 25, 90, 5).
-The bonus for MXN$1 (one or two spins) was worth MXN$1,000.
-The highest number won the showdown; in the event of a tie, the contestants got one spin each, with the highest number winning the showdown.

-The bonus spin was administered in the same way as the original Mexican version.
-If the wheel stopped on the MXN$.05, the bonus was MXN$5,000.
-If the wheel stopped on MXN$1, a new car was awarded.
-If the wheel stopped on MXN$.15, the contestant won MXN$15,000.
-If the tie involved ran concurrently with the bonus spin, there was another spin-off, but no more money could be won.

-At the end of the second Showcase Showdown, the two winners participated in a spinoff to determine the player who advances to the one-player Showcase.
-There were no bonuses for going MXN$1 in this spin.

 Regardless of whether the player was over or under MXN$1, a two-note buzzer sounded if they lost the showdown.

-Gran Paquete (The Showcase)
+El Gran Paquette (The Showcase)

+In the 1997 version, El Gran Paquette followed the same rules as the Showcase when the show aired in 1997, with a 100 peso rule for both showcases.
+The US version's rule changed in 1998 to US$250, but the rule stayed at MXN$100.
+The closest bid without going over won the showcase, and won both if their bid came within 100 pesos of the actual price of the Showcase.
+If there was a double overbid, neither won their showcase.
+The show had only two double showcase winners in its original run; the first winner came within MXN$83 of the actual retail price, while the second came within MNX$36.

-The Showcase was played in the one-player format similar to European versions and the 1994 syndicated version of the show, with the price ranges between MXN$5,000 and MXN$30,000, and whatever the contestant stopped was the range the contestant had to come from the actual retail price of the Showcase without going over to win it.
+El Gran Paquete in the 2010 version was played in a one-player format similar to European versions and the 1994 syndicated version of the show, with the price ranges between MXN$5,000 and MXN$30,000, and whatever the contestant stopped was the range the contestant had to come from the actual retail price of the Showcase without going over to win it.
 The closest win was MXN$16 from the actual retail price.